stianjsu/messeption/messeption/readme.md

-# Description of the app /project
+# Description of the messeption app

 ## Messeption
 Messeption is an app that takes inspiration from messaging apps and forums.